 Set oven to 200 C. Nigella recommends either a 20cm tarte Tatin tin or a 23 cm cake tin, I, like perhaps many of you, do not own a tin de Tatin and so used the 23cm cake tin…I think a 20cm one would be better but then I do prefer a thicker layer of cake.
 Anyway, if you’re using a cake tin it’s not allowed to be a springform or loosebottomed one – for once.
 Sprinkle the 2 T extra sugar over the base of your tin and arrange the pineapple on top.
 Then, simply throw the rest of the ingredients in the food processor (or proceed with a wooden spoon) and make sure you remember to add 3 T of the reserved pineapple juice.
 Spread this over the pineapple, and don’t go eating any batter because there’s not a lot to go round.
 Bake for 30 minutes then carefully invert onto a plate.
 Slice into golden wedges of retro-deliciousness.

 The first time I made these, I reduced the sugar greatly (Well, there’s 5 cups!
-In once recipe! *clutches pearls*) and halved the icing.
+In once recipe!) and halved the icing.
 They were great, but I realised the icing was there for a reason: it’s frigging magical.
 So, when I made them again just the other day, I was a bit more careful.
 I reduced the sugar in the batter, and replaced some of said sugar with dark, crumbly muscovado, which is so dense and caramelly and perfect with apples.
 I reduced the sugar by about a third in the icing, which meant there was still a nice thick spread of it.
 I doubled the apple content of the batter and added some milk because it seemed quite dry, which made for a much nicer blondie than my first batch.
-So, I might as well give you my adaptation of the recipe, but see Kelly-Jane’s blog for the original if, unlike me, you have the metabolism of a toddler.
+So, I might as well give you my adaptation of the recipe, but see Kelly-Jane’s blog for the original.
 Can I just point out though, that the original recipe calls for 2/3 of a cup of butter.
 Are there any Americans out there who can enlighten me how you measure butter in this way?
 America has bestowed upon us some fabulous things – Motown, The Baby Sitters Club, Idina Menzel, Johnny Cash, the concept of peanut butter as an ingredient…but I can’t fathom how measuring butter in cups is a good way of going about things.

 Apple Blondies with Brown Sugar Icing